sFlow

 sFlow Agents

-The sFlow agent is a software process that runs as part of the network management software within an Arista switch.
-It combines interface counters and flow samples into sFlow datagrams that are sent to an sFlow collector.
-Packets typically include flow samples and state information of the forwarding/routing table entries associated with each sample.
-Additional data can be gathered for entries originated by BGP.
+The sFlow agent runs a software process as part of the network management software within an Arista switch.
+It combines interface counters and flow samples into sFlow datagrams sent to an sFlow collector.
+Packets typically include flow samples and state information of the forwarding/routing table entries associated with each sample. sFlow agents gather additional data from entries originated by BGP.

-The sFlow Agent performs minimal processing when packaging data into datagrams.
+When packaging data into datagrams, the sFlow Agent performs minimal processing.
 Immediate data forwarding minimizes agent memory and CPU requirements.

 sFlow Collector

-An sFlow collector is a server that runs software that analyzes and reports network traffic.
-Collectors receive flow samples and counter samples respectively as sFlow datagrams from sFlow agents.
+An sFlow collector runs software that analyzes and reports network traffic.
+Collectors receive flow samples and counter samples as sFlow datagrams from sFlow agents.

-Arista switches reference a collectors IP address and UDP port as a configurable setting through a CLI command.
+Arista switches reference the IP address and UDP port of collectors as configurable settings through a CLI command.
 Arista switches do not include sFlow collector software.

 sFlow Data